 - 1. Select the tab for your desired VLAN.
 This VLAN tab will first list the ports that are already configured on that VLAN, and then all of the unassigned ports (those that are not configured and assigned to a given VLAN). - 2.
-Select the check box to the left of any unassigned port and enter the Source IP, Group Address, Destination and Port Name (and Description if desired).
+Select the check box and choose the Mode of the stream to the left of any unassigned port and enter the Source IP, Group Address, Destination and Port Name (and Description if desired).
+Unicast ports do not have Source IP or Group Addresses.

-NOTE: Each multicast Source IP, Group Address and Destination Port combination must be unique within a given VLAN.
+NOTE: Each multicast Source IP, Group Address and Destination Port combination must be unique within a given VLAN VLAN with regards to other Multicast ports.

-If the Source IP uses the \ wildcard, then the Group Address / Destination Port combinations must be unique.
+If the Source IP uses the wildcard, then the Group Address / Destination Port combinations must be unique.